Securing the Green Budget

 - Increasing resources for the state agencies overseeing climate and clean energy action to ensure that Department of Public Utilities (DPU), Department of Energy Resources (DOER), and Executive Office of Energy and Environmental Affairs (EEA) are adequately staffed to facilitate our net-zero transformation.

-- Executive Office of Energy and Environmental Affairs (EEA)
+- $20,898,482 for administration of the Executive Office of Energy & Environmental Affairs ($200,000 increase over FY25)